 Other books in this series include The Change: Tales of Downfall and Rebirth

-Other books by this author include A Taint in the Blood, Council of Shadows, Shadows of Falling Night, Dangerous Women, Dies the Fire, The Protector's War, A Meeting at Corvallis, The Sunrise Lands, The Scourge of God, The High King of Montival, The Change: Tales of Downfall and Rebirth
+Other books by this author which I have reviewed include A Taint in the Blood, Council of Shadows, Shadows of Falling Night, Dangerous Women, Dies the Fire, The Protector's War, A Meeting at Corvallis, The Sunrise Lands, The Scourge of God, The High King of Montival, The Change: Tales of Downfall and Rebirth

 Sixth in the overall Emberverse apocalyptic science fiction series and revolving around Rudi Mackenzie.
 It’s also the third novel of Emberverse II: The Change.
 If you’re interested, there is a chronological listing of the Emberverse books on my website.